Three arrested in connection with triple murder of Florida fishing buddies

 Judd said the killings seemed to stem from an argument over the elder Wiggins' truck.

-"The only conflict we see is this- 'Where's my truck?
+"The only conflict we see is this -- 'Where's my truck?
 I heard you stole the engine out of my truck,'" Judd said.

-Wiggins had been arrested in March for aggravated battery with a deadly weapon and aggravated assault with a deadly weapon, and was released on bond.
-However, because he allegedly killed Tillman, Springfield and Rollins while he was out on bond, he violated his pretrial release condtions and is therefore not allowed to bond out on the new charges.
+Wiggins had been arrested in March for aggravated battery with a deadly weapon and aggravated assault with a deadly weapon and was released on bond.
+However, because he allegedly killed Tillman, Springfield and Rollins while he was out on bond, he violated his pretrial release conditions and is therefore not allowed to bond out on the new charges.

 "This is a guy who can hurt you because it's the right thing for him to do in that moment in time with his three brain cells," Judd said.